quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 and one "compatible" that allows saving the round trip but only applies when the versions are compatible.

-The client initiates a QUIC connection by choosing an initial version and sending a first flight of QUIC packets with a long header to the server
+The client initiates a QUIC connection by choosing an original version and sending a first flight of QUIC packets with a long header to the server
 {{QUIC-INVARIANTS}}.
 The client's first flight includes Version Information (see
 {{vers-info}}) which will be used to optionally enable compatible version